wp-plugins/story-highlights/readme.txt

 Or:

-1. Install the plugin through the Add New Plugins panel.
+1. Install the plugin through the Add New Plugins panel
-2. Click the "Activate Plugin" link when the install is complete.
+2. Click the "Activate Plugin" link when the install is complete

 == Screenshots ==

-No screenshots.
+1. In-post display

 == Changelog ==

+= 1.3 =

+* Added "choose alignment" option on a per-post basis.
+* Added sidebar widget.
+If the widget is active, the post element does not show.

 = 1.2 =